 4. Avoid cling film and foil - aluminium foil and cling film use a lot of resources to produce and cling film can’t be recycled, so when packing your waterside picnic, use eco-friendly sandwich wrap alternatives (like beeswax wraps) or reuseable containers.

-5. Don’t buy products with microbeads – much of the plastic polluting our waterways and oceans is microplastics which derive from bigger items breaking down but also from consumer products like face wash and toothpaste.
+5. Don’t buy products with microbeads – much of the plastic polluting our waterways and oceans is microplastics which derive from bigger items breaking down but also from consumer products.
 Some estimates place the number of microplastics in the world’s ocean at up to 51 trillion fragments.
 Avoid items with ‘polypropylene’ or ‘polyethylene’ on the ingredients list and go for natural biodegradable alternatives.

 6. Don’t buy glitter – most glitter is made from plastic and the small size of its particles makes it a potential ecological hazard.
 It’s not just young children who enjoy using glitter – it’s used in a wide range of products, like clothing, greeting cards and shower gel, so avoid these products unless you know they are made from a biodegradable alternative.